Jessica Seinfeld: Cookbooks

-In October 2007, Seinfeld released her first cookbook, Deceptively Delicious: Simple Secrets to Get Your Kids Eating Good Food, which contains strategies and recipes for making healthy food appealing to young children.
+In October 2007, she released her first cookbook, Deceptively Delicious: Simple Secrets to Get Your Kids Eating Good Food, which contains strategies and recipes for making healthy food appealing to young children.
 The book features traditional recipes, such as mac and cheese and spaghetti and meatballs, that get a nutritional boost from vegetable purees.
-Deceptively Delicious was featured on The Oprah Winfrey Show, became a No. 1 New York Times bestseller, remaining on the list for five months after its release.
-The book also reached No. 1 on Amazon.com and No. 2 on the USA Today bestseller list.
+Deceptively Delicious was featured on The Oprah Winfrey Show, became a No. 1 New York Times best seller, remaining on the list for five months after its release.
+The book also reached No. 1 on Amazon.com and No. 2 on the USA Today best-seller list.
 Expert Joy Bauer added nutritional advice to the recipes, while Roxana Mehran and Mehmet Oz wrote the foreword.
 A portion of the royalties from Deceptively Delicious was donated to Baby Buggy.

 In October 2010, Seinfeld released her second cookbook, Double Delicious!
 Good, Simple Food for Busy, Complicated Lives, which shared more healthy twists on traditional recipes, and incorporated vegetable purees, whole grains, and alternatives to processed sugars and flours.
 Like her first book, Double Delicious! was featured on The Oprah Winfrey Show.

 In 2013 she released her third cookbook, The Can't Cook Book, billed as "100 recipes for the absolutely terrified!"
 In 2017 she released her fourth cookbook, Food Swings.

-In 2021, Seinfeld adopted a plant-based diet.
+In 2021, she adopted a plant-based diet.
 She authored a vegan cookbook titled Vegan, at Times for those "who cannot quite commit" to a vegan diet all the time.

+SHE Media lists Seinfeld as one of “22 Celebrity Moms Whose Cookbooks Will Solve Your Dinner Problems.”